academe/PSR-7-17-18-PHPNE-talk/slides/psr-18.md

 Notes:

-* DI - Dependency Inversion
+* DI - Dependency Inversion.
+* Any PSR-18 client will work.

 ---